MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/result-types-disp-templates.md

 To help users quickly distinguish between different types of results when they search for something in SharePoint, we use  *result types*  and  *display templates*  .
 Important information is shown directly in the search results, so that users don't have to click on each result to see if they've found what they're looking for.

 By default, the Search Results Web Part in your Search Center is set up to use different display templates according to the result type of the search result.
-[Manage result types](https://support.office.com/article/ceccf561-e82c-495c-bf3e-b3f006ae9c8c) define when to use which display template, and the  *display template*  defines what information to show in the search results.
+[Result types](manage-result-types.md) define when to use which display template, and the  *display template*  defines what information to show in the search results.

 For example, there's a display template for PowerPoint files and another display template for Word documents.
 A result type says that if the search term is found in a PowerPoint file, then use the PowerPoint display template when showing that result.
 The users can see right away that this result is a PowerPoint file, and they can also see other information that helps them see whether this result is what they're looking for.
 When users hover over the result, they'll see a preview of the PowerPoint in the hover panel, together with more details about it.
 The hover panel also lets users perform  *actions,*  such as **Edit** or **Send**.
 The same way, the result type for Word documents uses a Word display template to show information.